Chapter 15.08

 4. Four types of western frontier town commercial buildings are exemplified in the Winthrop western theme:

 b.
 Residential Cottage.
 Buildings typically are one to two stories high with gabled roof lines.
-Design and material is simple, but may contain additional ornamentation and color to infer a more refined look in a frontier town.
+Design and material are simple but may contain additional ornamentation and color to infer a more refined look in a frontier town.

 c.
 Utilitarian Commercial.
 Buildings typically are converted or designed to mimic a converted noncommercial building like a mill or barn.
 Buildings often include a feature like a tower or similar addition to provide additional scale or importance to a prominent location such as a street corner.
 Rustic materials and construction exemplify this building type.